Mealybugs on Air Plants

 - 3

-Gently soak the plant to help dislodge insects hiding deep in the base, then dry thoroughly afterward as usual.
+Gently soak the plant to help dislodge insects hiding deep in the base, working water carefully into the overlapping leaf junctions, then dry thoroughly afterward as usual.

 - 4